Are you looking to become an inventory control manager? We don't blame you! The job is interesting, important, and the pay isn't bad either.

 Here are the main responsibilities:

 - Monitor all inventory counts.
 Inventory managers are responsible for ensuring inventory counts are done correctly.
-This is true whether it's physical inventory counting, cycle counts, or data from perpetual inventory management software.
+This is true whether it's physical inventory counting, inventory cycle count, or data from perpetual inventory management software or an order management system.

 - Inventory forecasting.
 Using the data gathered from inventory counting and sales, a manager needs to predict future trends.
 Done correctly, they can optimize the amount of product kept on hand and keep costs low.